‘THE RIBOS OPERATION’

 There’s also Timothy Bateson (who I’ve seen in ‘The Good Life’ and ‘Ever Decreasing Circles’) as Binro.
-The scene between Binro and Unstoffe when they talk about other worlds is so very touching.
+The scene between Binro and Unstoffe when they’re talking about other worlds is so touching.

 There’s also Anne Tirard as the Seeker and Prentis Hancock as the Shrieve Captain.
 Prentis Hancock was in some ‘Doctor Who’ stories before this one, including ‘Planet of the Daleks’ with Jon Pertwee.

-The first Key to Time segment turns out to be disguised as the gemstone jethrik that Garron and Unstoffe tried to sell to Vynda-K. The Doctor and Romana have it and now have five segments left.
+The first Key to Time segment turns out to be the disguised gemstone jethrik that Garron and Unstoffe tried to sell to Vynda-K. The Doctor and Romana acquire it, now having five segments left.

 The DVD special features are as follows.
-There’s the ‘A Matter of Time’ documentary that is an enjoyable look into the Graham Williams era of ‘Doctor Who’.
+There’s the ‘A Matter of Time’ documentary, which is an enjoyable look into the Graham Williams era of ‘Doctor Who’.
 There’s also the making-of documentary called ‘The Ribos File’.
 There are also ‘continuities’ of the story and a Season 16 trailer.

 There’s a commentary with Tom Baker and Mary Tamm on the story and an info text commentary option to enjoy.
 There’s also a photo gallery of the story and a ‘Radio Times Listings’ PDF of the story.

 There’s a coming soon trailer for ‘Planet of Evil’ with Tom Baker and Elisabeth Sladen.

 ‘The Ribos Operation’ is a nice start to ‘The Key to Time’ season.
 It’s not the most exciting story in the season, but I enjoyed it.
-It’s a nice introduction for Romana as the new companion for the Doctor.
+It’s also a nice introduction for Romana as the new companion for the Doctor.

 ‘The Ribos Operation’ rating – 6/10